MakeSchool-Tutorials/html-portfolio/P0-build-your-own-portfolio/content.md

 slug: build-your-own-portfolio
 ---

-#Get started with HTML, CSS and JavaScript
+#Get started with HTML
 Most developers have a blog or a portfolio where they can showcase their work and attract potential employers.
-It’s of course possible to use one of the many templates that are available for free or a fee but the templates you find might not be what you want exactly but you’ll have to accept it or…
+It is of course possible to use one of the many templates that are available for free or a fee but the templates you find might not be what you want exactly but you will have to accept it or…

 Make your own portfolio from scratch!
-It’s not that very hard and will teach you HTML, CSS and JavaScript.
+It is not that very hard and will teach you HTML, CSS and JavaScript.
 This tutorial assumes that you have no experience but is also aimed at people who already have written in those three languages and will add some advanced concepts.
 We will make our portfolio mobile friendly with advanced CSS3 concepts and give it a cool looking gallery using a neat mobile friendly JavaScript plugin.

-At the end of our tutorial, we will put our newly created website live to Github, so we’ll also get to cover version control a bit.
+At the end of our tutorial, we will put our newly created website live to Github, so we will also get to cover version control a bit.

 Our complete portfolio will look like this on desktop & mobile:

 ![Portfolio on desktop and mobile](./1-portfolio-desktop.png "Portfolio on desktop and mobile")

-Alright, let’s get started.
+Alright, let's get started.
 We will use the popular text editor Sublime Text 3 to create our files and the Chrome browser to inspect our files and run the portfolio.

 You can use any text editor you feel comfortable with, for example the Atom editor, WebStorm or just your simple old NotePad or TextEdit.
 It really depends on your own preference and what you want from your text editor.

 Let’s start by making a folder on your computer and name it **portfolio**.
 Inside it, let’s create an HTML file and name it **index.html**.
-Depending on your text editor, specifying a file with .html will color the syntax while you’re writing the code, which makes it easier to read and work with.
+Depending on your text editor, specifying a file with **.html** will color the syntax while you are writing the code, which makes it easier to read and work with.

 > [info]
 > To boilerplate or not to boilerplate?
 > ...

+#Creating your first HTML page
 Let’s create the basic outline of an HTML file.
 An HTML file consists of HTML tags and needs at least the following:

 ```